The Virginia Gross Kimmel Scholarship Fund

 The John M. Arnold MBA Scholarship

 John earned his undergraduate degree from Grove City College in 1985 and an MBA in finance from Penn State in 1987.
-He has maintained his ties with Penn State by serving on the Penn State Harrisburg's Grand Destiny Campaign, the Penn State MBA Alumni Advisory Board at University Park, and the Advisory Board for the Farrell Center for Corporate Innovation and Entrepreneurship.
+He has maintained his ties with Penn State by serving on the Penn State Harrisburg's Grand Destiny Campaign, the Smeal Board of Visitors, the Penn State MBA Alumni Advisory Board at University Park, and the Advisory Board for the Farrell Center for Corporate Innovation and Entrepreneurship.
 Mr. Arnold is the chairman, CEO, and owner of Petroleum Products Corp., which operates petroleum pipeline terminals across Pennsylvania.

 The Robert A. Davidow MBA Fellowship

 Robert A. Davidow, '64, has been a private investor since 1990.
 He is currently a member of the board of Arden Group, Inc., a supermarket holding company.
 He serves as a director and treasurer of the American Society of Technion and is a member of the Board of Governors of the Technion-Israel Institute of Technology.
 He has served as a member of Smeal’s Board of Visitors and as a member of the Smeal Campaign Committee for our most recent For the Future Campaign.
 Mr. Davidow graduated from Penn State in 1964 with a degree in business.